xswzaqnjimko/lingo-text-of-own/README.md

 A Streamlit-based vocabulary learning tool that helps you learn foreign languages with your favorite literature!
 Extract sentences from your local library, compare translation engines, and build a personalized vocabulary notebook with gamified tracking.

 This project was born from the need to learn languages through fanfiction and other engaging content, rather than textbooks.
-It now includes AI-powered features for semantic analysis and learning optimization.
+Updating.

 ---